CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

 You can modify these workflows based on your deployment environment.
 The template is not limited to any specific platform - you can deploy to cloud services, Linux servers, Windows servers, or any other environment of your choice.

-For detailed CI/CD guidance, refer to the [CodeBlock Dev Kit Documentation](https://docs.codeblock.dev/).
+For detailed CI/CD guidance, refer to the [CodeBlock DevKit Documentation](https://docs.codeblock.dev/).

 # ⚙️ Configure Required Services